vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 ### What to Do Next

 The VCH and the `dch-photon` container VM are ready for container developers to use.
-For information about how developers connect to vSphere Integrated Containers Registry from Docker clients, and how  they can use `dch-photon`, see the following topics in *Develop Container Applications with vSphere Integrated Containers*:
+For information about how developers connect to vSphere Integrated Containers Registry from Docker clients, and how  they can use `dch-photon`, see the following topics in *Developing Applications with vSphere Integrated Containers*:

  - [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md)
  - [Building and Pushing Images with the dch-photon Docker Engine](../vic_app_dev/build_push_images.md)